N2MGAMING/AutoPull/README.md

 N.B :
 - AutoPull will detect new folders and ask the user if they want to allow the Auto-update .
-- You can include folders not present in the src folder by adding their path in `AllowedRepos` followed by ` = Allowed`.
+- You can include folders not present in src by adding their path in `AllowedRepos` followed by ` = Allowed`.
 Don't change the file structure.
 This can lead to a break of the script, read the Troubleshooting section if this occurs .

 ## Troubleshooting